pengpaiSH/Kaggle_NCFM/README.md

 which makes use of voting ideas. ```predict_average_augmentation.py``` implements such idea and results in a 10% ranking in the leaderboard.

 Step 6.
 Note that there is still plenty of room for improvement.
 For example, we could split data into defferent training and valition data by cross-validation, e.g. k-fold.
 Then we train k models based on these splitted data.
 We average the predictions output by the k models as the final submission.
 This strategy will result a 5% ranking in the leaderboard.
+We will leave the implementation as a practice for readers :)